 - Kid!Polnareff's reaction while taking a bath with the Egyptian woman.
 Finally a good experience in a foreign bathroom!
 (At least until Alessi sneaks in.)

-- During Jotaro's poker game Batman Gambit against D'Arby, he keeps collected whilst D'Arby steadily goes even more insane.
-After the game is won, Abdul checks Jotaro's hand, only to find that rather than having a hand that could beat D'Arby's 4 kings hand, Jotaro had absolute garbage.
-Cue Abdul and the kid dealer nearly face faulting and said kid letting slip that he had been dealing Jotaro a bum hand on D'Arby's orders.
+- During Jotaro's poker game Batman Gambit against D'Arby, he maintains his award-winning poker face whilst D'Arby steadily goes insane from the tension.
+After the game is won, Avdol checks Jotaro's hand, only to find that rather than having a hand that could beat D'Arby's four of a kind with kings, Jotaro had an absolute garbage hand, filled with worthless cards.
+Cue Avdol and the kid dealer nearly face faulting and said kid letting slip that he had been dealing Jotaro a bum hand on D'Arby's orders.
 When Jotaro asks said kid about it, the kid runs for the hills.